bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kosambi.md

 * The high value he placed on research saw his exit from Banaras Hindu University and Aligarh Muslim University.
 * His attempt to impart real knowledge of mathematics saw him sacked from Fergusson College, Pune.
 * His insistence on ethical and relevant research led to his exit from the Tata Institute of Fundamental Research where, too, the diversity of his interests was portrayed negatively, though he continued his mathematical research till the end of his life.
-* The first two sections are inevitably drawn largely from secondary sources, given my lack of adequate intellectual credentials and Kosambi's general unwillingness to share personal reminiscences or work-related matters with his family.

 Born 31 July 1907, Kosben, Goa, now India.
 Died 29 June 1966, Pune, India.